 “I don’t know this story,” R. Dean Grubbs, a shark researcher at the Florida State University Coastal and Marine Laboratory, told NBC News in an email, “but it doesn’t take some mysterious giant shark to eat a 9-foot white shark.”
 Grubbs said he’s had more than one 10- to 12-foot-long tagged shark eaten by other sharks.
 “Two 10- to 12-foot sixgill sharks were eaten by what we believe, based on the vertical tracks, were larger tiger sharks,” he wrote.
 “And one 10-foot tiger shark was eaten by what we are pretty certain was a larger sixgill shark.
 I have also caught multiple sharks that would have been over 10 feet, but only the head remained.”

 One possibility raised is a cannibalistic and larger Great White ate Shark Alpha.
 Well that is certainly reasonable although not nearly as entertaining.
-Work by my student Lindsay Gaskins as part of her work for Sizing Ocean Giants is presented below.
+Work by my student as part of thier work for Sizing Ocean Giants is presented below.
 In terms of all Great Whites ever measured, and where we could access the size measurements, Shark Alpha is not very big.
 Indeed, 75% of the approximately 800 Great White Sharks we have measurements for are larger than 3 meters.

 When I was undergraduate I learned a great principle that I continuously apply in my career as a scientist.
 KISS.
 Keep It Simple Stupid.
 In other words, the simplest explanation is likely the correct one.
 No need to make up a super predator when 75% of measured Great Whites are larger than the focal shark.

 But of course I suppose that doesn’t make for good ratings.
 So in an attempt to get massive hittage on DSN, I propose a wereshark ate Shark Alpha.